Summer is just around the corner and so is Canada’s wedding season – if you’re into traditional (local) weddings that is.

 - TLC (yes, the network) has a great resource of 10 Tips for Planning a Destination Wedding

-If you’re planning to have your honeymoon with your destination wedding, it might be a good idea to move to a different resort after the wedding if you want some privacy.
-Most couples expect their guests to stay for a few days, but guests often turn it into a vacation and you’ll end up bumping into them often, which might not give you the feeling of honeymoon bliss.
-The downside is that you won’t get gifts or cash for your wedding (nor should you be expecting any) because the cost of getting to that exotic place just for you two is already expensive enough for the guests.
-A good tip to save money for both guests and you is to book your wedding during the mid-week.
+Without trying to sound crass, the financial downside is that you likely won’t get gifts or cash for your wedding (nor should you be expecting any!) because the cost of getting to that exotic place is already expensive enough for the guests.
+A good tip to save money for both guests and yourselves is to book your wedding during the mid-week.
 You will be able to save on flight costs, hotels, photography, site fees, music etc.

-The costs associated with a Traditonal At Home Wedding are as follows:
+The costs associated with a Traditional Local Wedding are as follows:

 - Limo rental (if you’re not using a friend or family’s fancy car)

-A traditional wedding can cost around $25,000 but the flipside (again, there is no way to talk about this reality without sounding crass) is that you do receive gifts.
+A traditional wedding in Canada averages out to $32,000, but the flipside (again, there is no way to talk about this reality without sounding crass) is that you do receive gifts.
 If you ask for money to be given instead of gifts, that can really help offset the cost of your wedding.
 The wedding that I just attended this summer initially cost $20,000 for a wedding with 180 guests but after they tallied the gifts from friends and families (they requested money instead of gifts because they have all the toasters and glassware they need as they were living common law) they came out even!
 So the wedding actually cost nothing.
 I know some people consider asking for money to be in really poor taste, but I tried my best to explain why changing societal norms are making this more acceptable when I wrote this article on how to ask for money instead of gifts tactfully.
 Emphasis on the last word there!

 So in conclusion, a destination wedding is usually cheaper because there are a fewer number of guests.
 On the other hand, there could be a possibility that the traditional at home wedding is cheaper in the long run if you manage to convey to your large guest list that a monetary gift would be the way to go if they want to bring a gift at all (as unconventional as that may sound).
 In the end, it is up to you and your husband or bride-to-be to decide where you want to spend your money and what you ultimately want out of your big day.

 Readers who are engaged or married or even the single folks who read “Bride to Be” magazine every month… which would you prefer to do?
 Destination Wedding or Traditional Wedding?
 Married folks, how much did your wedding cost, and were you within budget?
 Please share to help future happy couples make up their minds!